“On-Prem” and “SaaS” are different philosophies on how to set up your IT architecture and both have their distinct advantages and disadvantages.

 3. Software (Application Layer)

-Operational layer requires a different set of skills and experience to operate effectively.
-An Application Manager knows little about managing the Operating System (generally speaking) and most OS specialists know little about managing the physical hardware.
+The operational layer requires different skills and experience to operate effectively.
+An Application Manager knows little about managing the Operating System (generally speaking), and most OS specialists know little about managing the physical hardware.

-Software in general (including PIM Systems) is often offered in a range of options.
-Some Software Vendors offer their software in multiple setups (e.g.: both a “SaaS” option and an “On-Premise” option), but there is a clear shift towards (pure) Software as a Service.
+Software in general (including PIM Systems) is often offered in various options.
+Some Software Vendors offer their Software in multiple setups (e.g., both a “SaaS” option and an “On-Premise” option), but there is a clear shift towards (pure) Software as a Service.
 Many Vendors are shifting from On-Premise to offering a SaaS option next to (or instead of) their On-Premise option.

-Each layer has its own specialisms.
-An application manager usually knows little about the OS and a specialist in the field of OS is usually not the one who can manage the physical device.
+Each layer has its specialisms.
+An application manager usually knows little about the OS, and a specialist in the field of OS is usually not the one who can manage the physical device.

-Software and therefore PIM software is offered in different variants.
-Sometimes a software supplier can deliver its software in more than one variant, but more and more you see that the software solutions in particular only offer the SaaS variant.
-We are clearly seeing a shift from On-Premise to SaaS.
+Software and, therefore, PIM software is offered in different variants.
+Sometimes a software supplier can deliver its Software in more than one variant, but more and more, you see that the software solutions, in particular, only offer the SaaS variant.
+We are seeing a shift from On-Premise to SaaS.

 Five ways to manage your Layers

 You can manage your Physical, Operations, and Software Layers in multiple ways.
-We see 5 different setups that are clearly discernable, especially when it comes to who is responsible for what:
+We see five different setups that are discernable, especially when it comes to who is responsible for what:

 2. IaaS (Infrastructure as a service)